How do We Find Fibroids? What do They Look Like?

 An MRI picture is taken with the patient lying down on a table and passed into the tube-like machine.
 The MRI machine is very loud, but it is painless and does not use potentially harmful radiation like an x-ray or CT scan does.
 Depending on the patients’ individual situation, an IV might be inserted into the patient’s arm before the MRI with a special medicine called contrast.
 Contrast solution may be used to better depict the fibroids.
 An MRI takes about 30 minutes to perform and the images are crystal clear:

 For reference, the right side of the image is the patient’s back, the left side is the front.
 The uterus is outlined in red on the image on the right.
-As you can see, the MRI image is much clearer than the ultrasound, giving the doctor a better look.
+As you can see, the MRI image is much clearer than the ultrasound, giving the doctor a better look, making it easier when diagnosing uterine fibroids.
 This clearer, more contrasted picture shows the dumbbell shaped uterus, its different layers, and the relationship between the uterus and the surrounding structures (for reference, the bladder is outlined in yellow).
 If you look closely at the uterus, you can see a dark object (outlined in blue) towards the top of the uterus; this is a fibroid.
 This particular fibroid is small and may or may not be causing any symptoms.
 In contrast, some patients have many fibroids, as shown in the MRI images below:

 As you can see from the pictures above, the uterus (outlined in red) is larger and more full than the previous pictured uterus.
 This fullness is a result of multiple fibroids (outlined in blue) within the patients’ uterus.
 This patient had severe symptoms including excessive menstrual bleeding which caused anemia, pain, constipation, and urinary frequency.
 In the MRI picture, you can see how the uterus is squeezing the bladder (outlined in yellow) making it smaller and compressed.
 Pressure makes the bladder small; therefore, it is unable to entirely fill with urine.
 When the bladder is unable to properly fill, a woman may experience either the constant urge to pee (even in the middle of the night), or only be able to urinate a small amount at a time due to the squished bladder.